 EIJ had operated quite freely in Iran in the 1990s and after the NATO invasion of Afghanistan in 2001 al-Qaeda members and associates, al-Adel and Zarqawi among them, took shelter in Tehran and Mashhad, where Zarqawi was even reportedly trained by the Islamic Revolutionary Guard Corp (IRGC).

 Zarqawi moved from Iran to an area of Iraq controlled by Ansar al-Islam, which was led by Zarqawi loyalists and received assistance from both al-Qaeda and Saddam Hussein’s Iraq, in April 2002.
-The next month, Zarqawi moved to Baghdad with two-dozen senior al-Qaeda associates, including his successor Abu Ayyub al-Masri and Abu Hammam as-Suri, the head of the military for Jabhat an-Nusra (al-Qaeda in Syria), at least until he was supposedly killed in March.
+The next month, Zarqawi moved to Baghdad with a dozen senior al-Qaeda associates.
+This movement of senior al-Qaeda-linked figures continued over the summer of 2002, with the arrival of, among others, Abd al-Munim al-Badawi (Abu Hamza al-Muhajir), Zarqawi’s successor, and Samir Hijazi (Abu Hammam as-Suri), the head of the military for Jabhat an-Nusra (al-Qaeda in Syria).
 Zarqawi was allowed free movement in and out of Baghdad, and he conducted a tour of the Levant to set up the “ratlines” that brought foreign holy warriors into Iraq during the American regency.
 By November 2002, Zarqawi had taken direct charge of Ansar in northern Iraq.